enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 3 - BOLD Signal.md

 Why is it hard to use very small voxels size? #unclear
 	Because
 	- the BOLD r depends on the amount of HbdO contain in a voxel.
 If we have an even smaller voxel, we will measure an even smaller BOLDr which risks to be confound simply to noise.
 Remember that the BOLDr change can be 5% to 1% of its baseline, and that in some places ex: frontal lobe.
-	- Increased image R increases the acquisition rate by * 2 to 4.
-This will blur the BOLD images:
+	- Increased image R decreases the acquisition rate by * 2 to 4.
+This will blur the BOLDr because then temporal signal will be mixed (the BOLD intensity at 2s will mix to the BOLDr at 2.4s)

+What is Tr?
+	repetition time or the sampling rate.
+This is what take, per  100ms (for ex), the amount of T2 measured What's 2 advantages of longer Tr?
+	more signal strength
+	More brain slices per second #unclear
-How does repetition times influence the temporal resolution?
-How does TR (repetition time?) influences brain slices and signal strength #unclear
+How does repetition times influence the temporal resolution? #unclear How does TR (repetition time?) influences brain slices and signal strength #unclear
 	For SS: